nickarora/pinly/README.md

 ## Implementation Timeline

-### Phase 1: User Authentication, Basic Blogs and Posts (~1 day)
+### Phase 1: User Authentication, Basic Boards and Pins (~2 days)
-I will implement user authentication in Rails based on the practices learned at App Academy.
-By the end of this phase, users will be able to create blogs and posts using simple text forms in Rails views.
-The most important part of this phase will be pushing the app to Heroku and ensuring that everything works before moving on to phase 2.
+* Implement user authentication in Rails based on the practices learned at App Academy

+* Implement Boards (full CRUD functionality) using barebones Rails views.

+* Implement Pins (full CRUD functionality) using barebones Rails views.
+	* Leave out the ability to load images at this stage!

+* Implement Likes for Pins (Create, Destroy); test in Rails view.

+* Ensure Pin created by user A can be *repinned* by user B

+* Create ability to "follow" other boards.
+Use rails user-show-page to output list of "followed boards."

+* Deploy to Heroku and ensure that everything continues to work.

+* Integrate `filepicker` to allow image uploads; images will be used on individual pins and for user avatars.
+Images should be uploaded to Amazon S3 server.
+Test in rails view to ensure proper implementation.
+Redeploy to Heroku.
+This will be the most challenging aspect of the first two days.

 [Details][phase-one]

-### Phase 2: JSON API and First Backbone Views (~2 days)
+### Phase 2: JSON API and Port to Backbone Views (~2 days)

-I will add API routes to serve blog and post data as JSON, then add Backbone models and collections that fetch data from those routes.
-By the end of this phase, the existing Rails views will have been ported over to Backbone.
+* Refactor Views into JSON API using jBuilder
+	* ensure data is appropriately nested!

+* Build underlying Backbone infrastructure in order to accomodate composite views, swap-views, etc.

+* Build models, collections, and views in Backbone

+* Build root static page and navbar

+* Basic styling on login and sign up Rails views

+* Begin initial styling on Backbone views using CSS.
+Use jQuery plugin `masonry` or `freewall` in order to display pin-show views in grid like structure

+* At the end of this phase, I expect to see:

+	* navbar with Brand and Sign Out button

+	* User profile pages which feature an avatar and links to boards

+		* boards of other users should have a "follow" button which triggers a follow; should visually show the change

+	* Board view which features the title of the Board, the creator's username

+	* Hover over pins that we did not create and we should see a Like icon

+		* clicking should trigger a like; should visually show the change

 [Details][phase-two]

-### Phase 3: Editing and Displaying Posts (~2 days)
+### Phase 3: Creating/Editing Boards, Uploading Pins, Repinning Pins, and Pinning from third party site (~2 days)

-I plan to use third-party libraries to add functionality to the `PostForm` and `PostShow` views in this phase.
-First I'll need to add a Markdown editor to the `PostForm`, and make sure that the Markdown is properly escaped and formatted in the `PostShow` view.
-I also plan to integrate Filepicker for file upload so users can add images to blog posts.
+* Create fixed (+) icon button in bottom left of screen with popout view containing pinning options

+* Create Form Views (Modals) for creating a new Board and for Uploading an image and creating a new pin

+* Create hover "Pin" button which appears over other users' pins

+* Create Form in which user can input a website address, images are scraped, and the user is asked which he or she would like to pin.  ** This seems tricky and I anticipate it will take some time **

+* Ensure Forms have appropriate submit, cancel buttons -- as well as cancel through "Blur"

 [Details][phase-three]

-### Phase 4: User Feeds (~1-2 days)
+### Phase 4: User Feeds (~1 days)

-I'll start by adding a `feed` route that uses the `current_user`'s `subscribed_blogs` association to serve a list of blog posts ordered chronologically.
-On the Backbone side, I'll make a `FeedPosts` collection that fetches from the new route, then create a `FeedShow` view that uses the new collection.
-Ultimately, this will be the page users see after logging in.
+* Add user "feed" route that uses current user's `followed` association to serve a list of Pins in reverse-chronological order.

+* Create FeedPins collection which fetches from the new route

+* Create a FeedShow view that uses the new collection

+* Ensure this is the first page that Users see

 [Details][phase-four]

-### Phase 5: Searching for Blogs and Posts (~2 days)
+### Phase 5: Searching for Pins (~1 days)

-I'll need a `search` route that accepts a query in the params.
-The controller action will run two queries: one to find blogs where the `title` matches the search term, and another to find posts where one of their associated `Tag`s matches the search term.
-In Backbone, I plan to implement a `SearchResults` view that will display matching blogs in one column and matching posts in another.
+* navbar will need a search bar which takes text input, parses it into individual words

+* I'll need a search route which accepts a query in the params

+* the controller will have to query the database to find all pins who's description match the query-string words

+* the user's feed should be populated with the search results

+* visually the search bar should parse each word individually, color coat it, and add a cancel button -- much like the real pinterest

 [Details][phase-five]

+### Phase 6: More Styling and Seed Material

+* CSS

+* jQuery Animations

+* Unique Seed Data

+* This is to ensure I don't go too far without a minimum viable product

-### Bonus Features (TBD)
+### High Priority Bonus Features
-- [ ] Activity history for posts (e.g. likes, reblogs, taggings)
+- [ ] friendships and private messages, notifications
-- [x] Custom urls for blogs
-- [x] 'Like' button and counter for `PostShow` view
-- [x] Pagination of the `FeedShow`, `SearchShow`, and `BlogShow` views
-- [ ] Post types with distinct views (image posts, quote posts, etc)
+	* create a UserFriendship model
+	* generate user_friendship controller to create new pending user_friendships
+	* user can accept (change state to "accepted") or decline (destroy userfriendship)
+	* users will be able to send messages directly to other users if user_friendship.state == "accepted"

+- [ ] Ability to select geographic location when creating a pin; map view for boards with pins representing the locations

+### Low Priority Bonus Features
-- [ ] Reblogging
+- [ ] dragable boards on your own user page
-- [ ] Support for multiple open sessions
+- [ ] Custom urls for users and boards
-- [x] User avatars

 [phase-one]: ./docs/phases/phase1.md
 [phase-two]: ./docs/phases/phase2.md